-Just over a week ago, the Kayo live sports streaming service launched.
-Dubbed the "Netflix for sport" it's nothing short of an evolution in the way sports are broadcast not only here in Australia, but also around the world.
+In late 2018, the Kayo live sports streaming service launched.
+Dubbed the "Netflix for sport", it's nothing short of an evolution in the way sport is broadcast in Australia.
 A disrupter that is a genuine step forward into the future of how we will consume our beloved sports content.

 In a nutshell, Kayo allows users to browse live broadcasts from approximately 50 different sports and instantly watch whatever they want on almost any device.
 There's on-demand content and general programming, too, including discussion panels and entertainment shows.